 I hold shares in the VT Reyker Real Assets fund, how does this affect me?

 The authorised corporate director of the fund is Valu-Trac Investment Management Limited (Valu-Trac).
-Valu-Trac has determined that it is in the best interests of investors for it to manage the fund in the interim while it considers the best way forward.
+Valu-Trac determined that it was in the best interests of investors for it to manage the fund in the interim before this fund merged with the VT Gravis UK Infrastructure Income Fund in December 2019.
 For further information please contact Valu-Trac.